Jesterhearts/ratatui-wgpu/README.md

    so these are both necessary.
 2. bytemuck: Working directly with byte slices is needed to interface with the shader code, and this nicely encapsulates work that would otherwise be unsafe.
-3. coolor: Honestly I could probably replace this with my own mapping of ANSI codes to colors and probably will at some point.
-4. indexmap: Used internally to implement an lru heap which has O(1) lookup for entries.
+3. indexmap: Used internally to implement an lru heap which has O(1) lookup for entries.
 This could be replaced with a `HashMap<Key, usize>` + `Vec<Value>`, but doing so would require a lot of tedious & error prone book keeping when bubbling entries down the heap.
-5. log: Integrating with standard logging infrastructure is very useful.
+4. log: Integrating with standard logging infrastructure is very useful.
 This might be replaced with tracing, but I'm not going to go without some sort of logging and I'm not going to implement it myself.
-6. palette: This is currently used for named colors and to implement text dimming.
+5. palette: This is currently used for named colors and to implement text dimming.
 It will be replaced with hardcoded named colors and a manual implementation of dimming.
-7. rustybuzz: Font shaping and rendering is _hard_ and way out of scope for this library.
+6. rustybuzz: Font shaping and rendering is _hard_ and way out of scope for this library.
 There will always be an external dependency on some other library to do this for me.
 Rustybuzz happens to be (imo) the current best choice.
-8. thiserror: I don't want to write the Error trait by hand.
+7. thiserror: I don't want to write the Error trait by hand.
 I might consider removing this if doing so doesn't turn out to be so bad.
-9. tiny-skia: I don't want to implement path stroking & filling by hand, and this library is reasonably small and well maintained.
+8. tiny-skia: I don't want to implement path stroking & filling by hand, and this library is reasonably small and well maintained.
-10. unicode-width: I need to access the width of characters to figure out row layout and implementing this myself seems silly.
+9. unicode-width: I need to access the width of characters to figure out row layout and implementing this myself seems silly.
 This is already pulled in by ratatui, so it doesn't really increase the size of the dependency tree.